 These elements are often compared to the 10 commandments of the Bible, having several similarities, but they are not the same.
 The eightfold path is not meant to be followed in a specific order, which makes them very flexible and gives them the ability to interconnect with each other without a problem.

-Because of this, students of Buddhism can apply these rules to any type of situation, and can use them to find a solution for different kinds problems.
+Because of this, students of Buddhism can apply these rules to any type of situation and can use them to find a solution to different kinds of problems.